Streatham War Memorial: Design

 The memorial comprises a square column of white stone on a tapering base, topped by a life-size bronze statue of a soldier.
 The soldier stands in service dress with his head uncovered and bowed, with his hands resting on a reversed rifle resting on his left boot.
 At his feet lie an army jacket, a steel helmet and a gas mask.
 The sculpture was based on Toft's Boer War memorial in Ipswich, and he included identical statues in the First World War memorials he designed for Stone, Staffordshire, Leamington, Warwickshire and Thornton-Cleveleys, Lancashire.

 The plinth bears the inscription "TO / OUR GLORIOUS DEAD" and two bronze wreaths resembling Transport for London roundels, the top one inscribed "1914–1918" and the bottom one inscribed "1939–1945".
 A bronze plaque added in 2010 reads: "IN HONOUR OF / THE MEN AND WOMEN OF STREATHAM / WHO GAVE THEIR LIVES IN THE SERVICE / OF THEIR COUNTRY IN TWO WORLD WARS / 1914–1918 AND 1939–1945 / AND IN OTHER CONFLICTS / At the going down of the sun and in the morning / we will remember them / FROM THE PEOPLE OF STREATHAM 2010" (quoting lines from Laurence Binyon's "Ode of Remembrance").

 The memorial stands on a square of grass surrounded by iron railings and a paved area.
 Plaques set into the paving in front of the memorial commemorate the award of the Victoria Cross to three men from the district: Frederick Henry Johnson, Geoffrey Cather and Alfred Fleming-Sandes.

 A civilian war memorial is also located in the memorial gardens.
-The memorial is a contemporary sculpture by Ekkehard Altenburger erected in 2006 which takes the form of plain stone obelisk carved from Irish blue limestone from Kilkenny on a plinth of the same material inscribed with a quotation from a poem by Rohit Sapra: "Grief has no boundaries".
-This memorial commemorates all people from Streatham affected by conflict or wars.
+The memorial is a contemporary sculpture by Ekkehard Altenburger erected in 2006 which takes the form of a plain stone obelisk carved from Irish blue limestone from Kilkenny on a plinth of the same material inscribed with a quotation from a poem by Rohit Sapra: "Grief has no boundaries".
+This memorial commemorates all people from Streatham affected by conflict or war.